-In charitable areas like South Florida, it is a natural for everyone to be involved in at least several important non-profits.
+In charitable areas like South Florida, it is natural for everyone to be involved in several important nonprofits.
 All usually have wonderful mission statements and dedicated staff.
 However, charitable giving needs to be strategic, and not piecemeal.
 In places like Palm Beach, Dallas, Houston, Scottsdale, and Beverly Hills, it can be death by a thousand cuts with endless galas, luncheons, fashion shows, polo matches, annual appeals, matching gifts, capital campaigns, and the all new addition, the “Great Give!”

 Defining your giving interest and priorities makes it easier to politely decline endless requests.
 Think long term, and consider what your philanthropy will say about you in perpetuity.
 Plan accordingly so your dollars are maximized and make the biggest impact.

-First and foremost, do not attempt to outspend other charities with expensive thank you gifts.
-You cannot compete!
+First, do not attempt to outspend other charities with expensive thank-you gifts.
+You cannot compete.